RazboynikTS/RazboynikTS/README.md

 - 👋 Hi, I’m @RazboynikTS
 - 👀 I’m interested in JS and C#
 - 🌱 I’m currently learning Java...
-- ⚡ Fun fact: I program for the soul
+- ⚡ Fun fact: I program for the soul.
+- My nickname is shortened to RTS)

 <!---
 RazboynikTS/RazboynikTS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.